For unique experience in Northern Thailand, we booked the Chiang Rai White Temple and Golden Triangle Tour with Pon Chiang Mai Tour.

 Not far from the Golden Triangle is the 212 House of Opium Museum.
-The origin of opium is still unknown, but it is believed it was first used for medicinal purposes in Greece, Egypt, Rome, and Persia.
-The Opium, meaning fruit juice, was then transported to China and India.
+The origin of opium is still unknown, but believed it was first used for medicinal purposes in Greece, Egypt, Rome, and Persia.
+Opium, meaning fruit juice, was then transported to China and India.
 Hill tribes fleeing China brought the opium with them, settling in the mountainous Golden Triangle.
 There are several legends of how opium and tobacco originated.

 - One legend is a 6 armed, red god appeared before a great emperor.
 Exhaling 3 breaths across the earth, he created first a bamboo pipe, then a flame, and lastly a beautiful poppy; the 3 elements of opium.